Schousboe/german-license-plates-register/README.md

 - Implement autocomplete or live suggestions for abbreviations

-- Host the dataset as a public API
+- Implement different languages
+-
 - Improve mobile responsiveness and accessibility

 - Include additional metadata such as federal state or region